bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

   * Being able to write JavaScript in an object-oriented manner and test this code effectively is an important skill set to demonstrate to prospective employers.

-Throughout the async module this week, students will use OOP to do the following:
+Throughout the async module this week, students will use OOP and TDD to do the following:

   * Integrate constructor functions into their applications, adding structure to their code and reducing the amount of code that must be written.